 - Take food and farming seriously during negotiations, on an equal footing with tackling emissions from energy and transport

-- Emissions from food should be included in the UK’s Nationally Determined Contributions (NDCs) - the plans setting out how each government will cut emissions
+- Include emissions from food in the UK’s Nationally Determined Contributions (NDCs), the plans which set out how each government will cut emissions

-- Agroecology and good animal welfare should be at the heart of new farming policy
+- Put agroecology and good animal welfare at the heart of new farming policy

 Briefing for policymakers: Why sustainable food and farming is key to achieving net zero (July 2021)